+Focus on these ten items the morning of the inspection.
 Often the buyer will attend the inspection, but even if it’s only the inspector, it is important to leave a good first impression.
 You want to show that you are a caring and organized homeowner.
-This translates into a feeling that you have probably been a responsible homeowner who has kept up with maintenance of the home and it’s systems.
-By preparing the home, you can also prevent a need for the inspector to come back at a later date which can often result in additional inspection fees.
+This translates into a feeling that you have been responsible when it came to maintenance of the home and it’s systems and that translates into buyer peace-of-mind.

 - Be clear of the property at least 15 minutes before the inspection and prepare to be gone for 3-4 hours.

-- Store all valuables and personal items in a secure area.
-The inspector will not open dresser drawers, but they will need to look under sinks and in cabinets that are permanently installed in the home.
+- Store all valuables in a secure manner.
+The inspector will not open dresser drawers, but they will need to look at the walls and ceilings in closets, under sinks and in cabinets that are permanently installed in the home.

 - Take pets with you, or secure them in a kennel for their safety as well as visitors.
 Pets often escape from homes when not properly secured.

-- Have remote controls available for garage doors, lights, and ceiling fans.
+- Have remote controls and keys available for any locked spaces such as garage doors, electrical panels, sheds, gates, lights, and ceiling fans.

 - Ensure all utilities are turned on and appliance pilot lights are lit.